ycleong/starter-academic/content/publication/CerebCortex2017/index.md

 ---
-title: "How We Transmit Memories to Other Brains: Constructing Shared Neural Representations Via Communication"
+title: "How We Transmit Memories to Other Brains - Constructing Shared Neural Representations Via Communication"
 authors:
 - Asieh Zadbood
 - Janice Chen